Frequently Asked Questions

 • A toggle button that lets you switch between chart and table view

-• An option to download either the data selected on the chart view, or all of the data behind a particular chart, in .csv format
+• An option to download either the data selected on the chart view using "Download Chart Data", or all of the data behind a particular chart using "Download Full Data", in .csv format

 How can I create custom charts on your website?

 Currently, you cannot create custom charts on the Data For India website.
-You can only customise the view for the existing charts by changing the current selection filter, wherever the option is made available.
+You can only customise the view for the existing charts by changing the current selection filter, wherever the option is made available at the top of the chart.

 Many of the charts already published on the website provide you with the options to search or change the geographical region, period of time, or particular indicator that you might be interested in.